 I worked with Robert to help fight my traffic ticket.
 He was incredibly responsive and helpful, and was able to keep two points off my ticket.
 Thank you again!!

-If the court chooses to move forward with your application, they investigate you and your current circumstances.
+If the court chooses to proceed with your application, they will investigate you and your current circumstances.
+State and county probation officers conduct an investigation and make inquiries about you.

-When the court seals your criminal record, it opens doors that are systematically closed to people with criminal convictions.
+When the court seals your criminal record, it opens doors systematically closed to people with criminal convictions.
 An expungement helps decrease the sabotaging effect of Ohio’s collateral sanctions.
-These are a series of Ohio laws and rules that restrict a former criminal’s access to jobs, housing, and even civil rights.
+These are a series of Ohio laws and rules restricting a former criminal’s access to jobs, housing, and civil rights.

 If you’re considering an expungement application, consult with an expungement attorney before you proceed.
 Expungements in Ohio are often complicated.
 You should never attempt to handle the process on your own.
 To maximize your potential for success and present your strongest case, you need a dedicated legal professional working on your behalf.